Dissecting the snake: the transition from localized patterns to isolated spikes in pattern formation systems: Discussion

-There remain many aspects of this problem that we have not fully analyzed.
+There remain many aspects of this problem that we have not fully analyzed, in addition to an unfolding of this singular codimension-two point.
 For example, there is more that can be said about the ordering of two-, three-, etc.-~pulse orbits and prediction that the disappearance of multi-pulse orbits is via hybrids between the large and small-amplitude homoclinic orbits.
 The fact that the $W^{u}(0)$ is two-dimensional means that homoclinic orbits have a specific ordering and disappearance of certain orbits through a fold has implications on non-existence of certain other orbits at that parameter value.
 Extensive arguments of this nature were previously used in \cite{Buffoni} in a related context.

-Then there is the notion that the first two of our examples have a really similar bifurcation structure (see~Figures.~\ref{fig:pmap_wp} and \ref{fig:political_crime}).
-It would seem that what is occurring could be analyzed in terms of a certain codimension-two local singularity, namely the quadruple zero point of the spatial eigenvalues.
-For these examples though, this limit is singular, because it occurs when the diffusion ratio ($\delta$ for the cell polarity model and $\eta^2$ for the urban crime model) tends to zero.
-An analysis of this singularity would seem pressing.
-For the third example, there is also a quadruple zero point, but this does not occur in the singular limit.
-That this point should be an organizing center for the dynamics of the Lugiato-Lefever model was already identified in \cite{parra2}; an analysis of such a codimension-two point is already the subject of ongoing work between us and that research group and will appear elsewhere.